BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 - **Lslib Path:** Previously this setting was for supplying the path to divine.exe.
 The extension has since grown and can leverage lslib directly.
 You will need to supply the path to your lslib.
 Typically this will be something like this C:\Users\ghostboats\Desktop\ExportTool-v1.19.5\Packed.
 - **Max Cache Size:** Integer value field.
 Caching is used to reduce lag and stop hover information from re-searching when hovering over already hovered uuids/handles which makes its position in the hover box shift around and hard to read.
 Typically you wont need to adjust this setting.
 - **Mod Destination Path:** This field is for supplying the path to the Mods folder for baulder gate 3.
 When you pack your mod with the extension, it will get set to this folder so you want to point it straigh to the mods folder for the game.
 For most people this will typically be C:/Users/{username}/AppData/Local/Larian Studios/Baldur's Gate 3/Mods, just make sure to replace username with your actual name.
 - **Root Mod Path:** This field is a bit unique.
 We actually do not want to touch this setting.
-When we open a folder in vscode, the extension will automatically populate this field with your current workspace folder.
+When we open a folder in VSCode, the extension will automatically populate this field with your current workspace folder.
 In User settings, it should be blank and you should not enter anything here.
 If you want to confirm your root mod was correctly auto set, change to the Workspace settings tab and take a look.
 - **Game Install Location:** The path to your `Baulders Gate 3` folder (C:\Program Files (x86)\Steam\steamapps\common\Baldurs Gate 3).
-This is used to launch the game from vscode.
+This is used to launch the game from VSCode.

 ## Features and Usage
 ### 0. **The Data Provider**
 While the extension has many other capabilities and shortcuts, the best way to access the features of the extension are to use the data provider.
-Im sure when you first installed the extension you noticed the little box on the far left (given you havent moved around your vscode ui).
+Im sure when you first installed the extension you noticed the little box on the far left (given you havent moved around your VSCode ui).
 Clicking it opens up the data provider, which is a quick one stop shop for alot of (but not all) the main functionality of the extension.
 ![data_providerr.png](/tutorials/bg3-mod-helper/data_providerr.png)

 > - If you see a `>` before an option, such as Pack/Unpacking Tool, it means that button does multiple things.
 If you press the text of the button it will do its main action, typically open up some sort of webview to work with that tool/process.
 Your other option would be to hit the `>`, revealing a dropdown list of quick options you can do without access the more intensive main action.